EDISON ATHLETIC BOOSTER CLUB OF THOMAS A. EDISON HIGH SCHOOL

 Is the Athletic BOOSTERS liaison with team parents.
 Each team should have a team parent, selected by the Coach, to coordinate volunteer needs, equipment, accounting, team social activities or events.
 It is assumed that they are also members of the Athletic BOOSTERS.
 The Team Parent Coordinator arranges for an adequate number of team volunteers to man concession stands or other activities, and advises and assists team volunteers in their assignments.
 The Team Parent Coordinator also advises parents on available Athletic BOOSTERS resources and opportunities to assist on Athletic BOOSTERS activities.

-g) Other committees, as necessary and appropriate, as determined by the Board of Directors (e.g., Tag Day, Craft Fair).
+Other committees as necessary and appropriate, as determined by the Board of Directors (e.g., Tag Day, Craft Fair).

 May be formed, as determined by the President of the Board of Directors, to provide services and support of a temporary or unique nature.
 Such special committees will cease to exist at the conclusion of their assigned task.